DiamondLightSource/tickit/docs/user/explanations/framework-summary.rst

 Components
 ^^^^^^^^^^
+Components in tickit are the fundamental blocks of the simulation.

-Components are typically comprised of :doc:`devices<devices>` and :doc:`adapters<adapters>`.
+They are typically comprised of :doc:`devices<devices>` and :doc:`adapters<adapters>`.
 Devices are created as required to provide the necessary simulated the behaviour, and adapters are interfaces between devices and any external input.
 Adapters allow us to influence the device from outside the simulation, such as using a TCP client to alter a parameter on a device.

+Using the example Shutter_ to demonstrate.
+The ``ShutterDevice`` contains the behaviour, the ``ShutterAdapter`` enables a TCP interface with the shutter, but the actual ``Shutter`` is the component which encpsulates both.

 Scheduler
 ^^^^^^^^^
 The scheduler orchestrates the running of the simulation.
-It is what is *run* in a simulation and primarily encapsulates the ticker.
+It is what is **run** in a simulation and primarily encapsulates the ticker.

 The scheduler is instantiated with :doc:`wiring<wiring>` from the config